Stan Freberg

-Stan Freberg (born Stanley Friberg; August 7, 1926 – April 7, 2015) was an American voice actor, satirist, singer, radio personality, and advertising creative director.
+Stan Freberg (born Stanley Friberg; August 7, 1926 – April 7, 2015) was an American actor and entertainer.

 His best-known works include "St. George and the Dragonet", Stan Freberg Presents the United States of America, his role on the television series Time for Beany, multiple characters in the Looney Tunes such as Pete Puma and Bertie, and a number of classic television commercials.

 Early and personal life

-Freberg was born Stanley Friberg on August 7, 1926 in Pasadena, California, the son of Evelyn Dorothy (née Conner), a housewife, and Victor Richard Friberg (later Freberg), a Baptist minister.
+Freberg was born Stanley Friberg on August 7, 1926, in Pasadena, California, the son of Evelyn Dorothy (née Conner), a housewife, and Victor Richard Friberg (later Freberg), a Baptist minister.
 Freberg was of Swedish and Irish descent.

-He was drafted in the US Army from 1945 to 1947 where he served in Special Services attached to the Medical Corps at McCornack General Hospital in Pasadena, California.
+He was drafted in the US Army from 1945 to 1947, where he served in Special Services attached to the Medical Corps at McCornack General Hospital in Pasadena, California.

-Freberg's work reflected both his gentle sensitivity (despite his liberal use of biting satire and parody) and his refusal to accept alcohol and tobacco manufacturers as sponsors—an impediment to his radio career when he took over for Jack Benny on CBS radio.
+Freberg's work reflected his refusal to accept alcohol and tobacco manufacturers as sponsors—an impediment to his radio career when he took over for Jack Benny on CBS radio.
 As Freberg explained to Rusty Pipes:

 After I replaced Jack Benny in 1957, they were unable to sell me with spot announcements in the show.
 That would mean that every three minutes I'd have to drop a commercial in.
 So I said, "Forget it.
 I want to be sponsored by one person", like Benny was, by American Tobacco or State Farm Insurance, except that I wouldn't let them sell me to American Tobacco.
 I refused to let them sell me to any cigarette company.

 Freberg's first wife, Donna, died in 2000.
-He had two children from that marriage, Donna Jean and Donavan.
+He had two children from that marriage, Donna Jean and Donavan Freberg.
 He married Betty Hunter in 2001.